ding229/hello-world/README.md

 # hello-world

 Hi,
-I am standing on a new point from my old life.
+I am standing on a new point from my middle life.
 Coding seem to be difficult.
 But looking like interesting to me.